Apple touts the new iPhone 12 and its 5G as a game changer for mobile games

 Apple has unveiled its latest line of iPhone devices: the iPhone 12, iPhone 12 Pro, iPhone 12 Pro Max, and iPhone 12 Mini.
-This latest lineup is split across four models of varying size, but all all promise access to 5G networks and Apple’s shiny new A14 Bionic chip.
+This latest lineup is split across four models of varying size, but all promise access to 5G networks and Apple’s shiny new A14 Bionic chip.

 It’s the first time iPhones have supported 5G, and Apple’s Tim Cook says that this jump in technology, like those before it, means new opportunities for developers and particularly means “an enormous leap forward” for games on iPhone.